bmeurant/utilities/docs/software-design-and-architecture/architectural-styles.md

 * **Challenges**: The communication between the core and the plugins can be complex and may introduce performance overhead.
 It can be difficult to manage and test the interactions of numerous plugins.

 **Microkernel and Component-based differences**: Component-based and microkernel architectures both embrace modularity, but they operate at different scales and for distinct purposes.
 Component-based architecture is a general design principle that focuses on building an application from reusable, independent modules that can communicate directly with each other.
 It's a broad concept applicable to a wide range of systems.
 In contrast, microkernel architecture is a specialized style that separates a minimal, highly-privileged core from a set of non-privileged plugins.
 All communication between the plugins is mediated by this central microkernel, which enhances security and reliability.
 While distinct, the two are complementary, as a microkernel system is, by its nature, a highly specific and disciplined form of component-based architecture.

+***

+## **9. Serverless Architecture**

+The **Serverless Architecture** is a style where the cloud provider manages the infrastructure, and the developers only focus on writing and deploying code in the form of functions.
+The application runs on-demand, triggered by events, and the developer does not need to provision or manage servers.

+* **Analogy**: A utility service like electricity.
+You don't have to manage the power plant; you just use the electricity and pay for what you consume.
+* **Best For**: Event-driven applications, highly variable workloads, and microservice-like applications that need to be deployed and scaled quickly without managing infrastructure.
+* **Challenges**:
+    * **Vendor Lock-in**: The application becomes highly dependent on the cloud provider's ecosystem.
+    * **Debugging**: Debugging distributed functions across a cloud platform can be challenging.
+    * **Cold Starts**: There can be a delay when a function is invoked for the first time after a period of inactivity.

+***

+### **10. Pipe and Filter Architecture**

+The **Pipe and Filter** style structures a system to process a stream of data.
+The data flows through a series of sequential steps, where each step is a **"filter"** that performs a specific transformation on the data.
+The output of one filter is the input for the next, connected by **"pipes."**

+* **Analogy**: A car wash.
+The car goes through a sequence of steps—the pre-wash filter, the soap filter, the rinse filter, and the drying filter—with each step performing a specific task.
+* **Best For**: Data processing pipelines, compilers, and workflow applications that handle a stream of data transformations.
+* **Challenges**:
+    * **Batch vs. Streaming**: The style is best suited for streaming data.
+Batch processing may require different approaches.
+    * **Filter Complexity**: Overly complex filters can make the system harder to maintain.
+    * **Data Format**: A standardized data format must be maintained between filters, which can be restrictive.